zulip/zulip/docs/git/zulip-tools.md

 pre-commit -> ../../tools/pre-commit
 ```

-## Set up Travis CI integration
+## Configure continuous integration for your Zulip fork

-You might also wish to [configure your fork for use with Travis CI][zulip-git-guide-travisci].
+You might also wish to [configure continuous integration for your fork][zulip-git-guide-ci].

 ## Reset to pull request